-Support, encourage and promote modal shift in Ballina to meet mode share ambitions set out in Table 7.2 (Ballina LTP Mode Share and Modal Shift Ambitions to 2029) by measures such as but not limited to the following:
+МТО 9 Support, encourage and promote modal shift in Ballina to meet mode share ambitions

+set out in Table 7.3 (Ballina LTP Mode Share and Modal Shift Ambitions to 2029) by

+measures such as but not limited to the following:

-- Reduction in dependency on the private car - Discouragement of vehicular through traffic - Enhancement the public realm through traffic management and transport interventions - Development of public transport services. - Provision of transport demand management measure
+Reduction in dependency on the private car

+Discouragement of vehicular through traffic

+• Enhancement the public realm through traffic management and transport interventions

+Development of public transport services.

+Provision of transport demand management measure

-Support and facilitate the implementation of the following proposed \LTP measures (but not limited to):
+MTO 10 Support and facilitate the implementation of the following proposed (short-term unless otherwise stated) LTP measures (but not limited to):

 Walking

 New footpaths:

-- N26 Southwest
+N26 - Southwest

-- Section between Moy Valley Business Park and N26
+Section between Moy Valley Business Park and N26

-- Morrison Terrace
+Morrison Terrace

 New Permeability Links

-- Between Hollister and Proposed Greenway - Between Abbey Street and The Spires - Between Ballina train station and Lord Edward Street (Safe routes to School Programme) - Between Church Road and St Michaels NS (Safe routes to School Programme) - Between Mercy Road to Roches Terrace (Safe routes to School Programme) - St Patricks Estate (Safe routes to School Programme) - Creggs Road/Quay Lane (Safe routes to School Programme)
+Between Hollister and Proposed Greenway

+Between Abbey Street and The Spires

+Between Ballina train station and Lord Edward Street (Safe routes to School Programme)

+Between Church Road and St Michaels NS (Safe routes to School Programme)

+Between Mercy Road to Roches Terrace (Safe routes to School Programme)

+St Patricks Estate (Safe routes to School Programme)

+Creggs Road/Quay Lane (Safe routes to School Programme)

 Proposed Active Travel Bridge

-Active Travel Bridge at Lower Bridge
+Active Travel Bridge at Lower Bridge (medium term)

 Proposed Park and Stride

-- Cathedral Road Car Park - St Patricks Church Car Park
+Cathedral Road Car Park

+St Patricks Church Car Park

 Cycling:

 Two Way Cyclist Facilities (fully segregated cycle tracks)

-- N26 South
+N26 South

-- N26 Kevin Barry Street
+N26 Kevin Barry Street

-- Water Lane
+Water Lane

-- L-1127
+• L-1127

-- R-310
+• R-310

 One Way Cyclist Facilities (fully segregated cycle tracks)

+Morrison Terrace

-- Morrison Terrace - Barrett, James Connolly, Hill and Tone Streets
+Barrett, James Connolly, Hill and Tone Streets

 Greenway / off road paths

 River Moy (southwest extend behind Hollister)

 Provide Shared Street:

+Ferran Terrace

-- Ferran Terrace - Mercy Road
+Mercy Road

-\ Measures listed are exhaustive, full range of measures are listed in Ballina Local Transport Plan
+Measures listed are exhaustive, full range of measures are listed in Ballina Local Transport Plan

-Actively seek funding for investment in active travel and public transport in the town in line with the provisions of the LTP as outlined in Appendix 2 (and any review thereof).
+Actively seek funding for investment in active travel and public transport in the town in

+line with the provisions of the LTP as outlined in Appendix 2 (and any review thereof).

-Achieve the modal shift target as set out in the LPT (Appendix 2) through collaboration with the community and transport sectors over the life time of this LAP.
+Achieve the modal shift target as set out in the LPT (Appendix 2) through collaboration

-Car Parking Objectives
+with the community and transport sectors over the life time of this LAP.

-Explore and provide 'Park and Stride' facilities and Mobility Hubs at appropriate locations in the town, in accordance with the recommendations of the Ballina LTP (once adopted) and in partnership with the relevant stakeholder.

-Facilitate the provision of:

-- a) Public car parks in its own role and/or in partnership with third parties, in its control of on-street parking and off-street parking to provide for short term shopping and business parking requirements and for the needs of residents, rather than long term commuter parking. - b) Investigate the possibility of providing coach parking within the Plan Area.
+MTO 13 Explore and provide 'Park and Stride' facilities and Mobility Hubs at appropriate locations in the town, in accordance with the recommendations of the Ballina LTP (once adopted) and in partnership with the relevant stakeholder.
+MTO 14 Facilitate the provision of: a) Public car parks in its own role and/or in partnership with third parties, in its control of on-street parking and off-street parking to provide for short term shopping and business parking requirements and for the needs of residents, rather than long term commuter parking. b) Investigate the possibility of providing coach parking within the Plan Area.